maldorne/awesome-muds/docs/lpmuds/lpmud-faq.md

    So what do you know?
 You know you typed "rid weenieplayer", and you know you got 0 returned.
 One of the following things happened:

    1. The "rid" command never got executed
-   2. The archp() returned false for the person executing the command
+   2. The `archp()` returned false for the person executing the command
-   3. For some reason, str was equal to 0
+   3. For some reason, `str` was equal to 0
-   4. rid_user() in users.c returned 0 to the command
+   4. `rid_user()` in `users.c` returned 0 to the command

-   How do you know if 1 is the problem? put the line... write("rid command executed") as the first line of the cmd_rid() function in the rid command.
-If the rid command is executed, you will see that it is executed before you see "What?".
-If it is not, you will just see "What?".
-If you do not see that line in write(), then you know your bug is with you whatever calls the "rid" command.
+   How do you know if 1 is the problem? put the line... `write("rid command executed")` as the first line of the cmd_rid() function in the rid command.
+If the rid command is executed, you will see that it is executed before you see `"What?"`.
+If it is not, you will just see `"What?"`.
+If you do not see that line in `write()`, then you know your bug is with you whatever calls the "rid" command.
 If you do, then you know you must proceed further.

    Do the same after each line which returns 0.
-Make sure each write() string is unique so you know *which* line is being written out.
+Make sure each `write()` string is unique so you know *which* line is being written out.
 This will tell you exactly *which* line is returning 0 in the rid command.

    In this case, it is #4 which is the problem.
-The users daemon is returning 0 for for rid_user().
-This means that rm() is definitely returning 0. rm() only returns 0 when an rm fails. rm() only fails when an object does not have proper access.
+The users daemon is returning 0 for for `rid_user()`.
+This means that `rm()` is definitely returning 0. `rm()` only returns 0 when an rm fails. `rm()` only fails when an object does not have proper access.
 Therefore, in this case, you need to fix the bug in your security.

-   If for some reason you cannot go editing the files in question (i.e. they are in the base lib files to which you have no access, changing them would be even more troublesome, etc), you should consider the efuns trace() and traceprefix().
+   If for some reason you cannot go editing the files in question (i.e. they are in the base lib files to which you have no access, changing them would be even more troublesome, etc), you should consider the efuns `trace()` and `traceprefix()`.

    Do you need to go through all of these tedious steps?
 No, you can generally make good guesses as to where to look the more familiar you become with the code.
 For example, in this case you pretty much could have elimited step 1 if that command is an old command which used to work.
 After all, it is highly unlikely that the mud would suddenly stop executing that one command!

-   Furthermore, if you had just made a change to the security system, you would immediately suspect that rm() failed and thus would have checked that first.
+   Furthermore, if you had just made a change to the security system, you would immediately suspect that `rm()` failed and thus would have checked that first.

    This is why presenting me with your entier rid command would have been useless to me.
 I would have looked at it and said it *looks* ok.
 But I have no idea what changes you have recently made to your mud, nor do I know from looking at the code which of those lines is returning 0.
 I can only basically tell you that one of those lines is failing.

-   However, if you were to tell me that for some reason your user object was returning 0 in trying to rm() the user file during the rid command, I could tell you details about the relevant parts of the Nightmare LPC Library security to this daemon.
+   However, if you were to tell me that for some reason your user object was returning 0 in trying to `rm()` the user file during the rid command, I could tell you details about the relevant parts of the Nightmare LPC Library security to this daemon.
 And then you could use that information to debug further and ultimately fix the bug.

 _________________________________________________________________

 ### What is an efun? an lfun? a kfun? an sefun?...

 For any function in LPC, there are three distinct parts...